boostcon/cppnow_presentations_2017/SLIDE_DECK_GUIDELINES.md

 Slide Deck Guidelines
 =====================

-- Slide decks should be in the PDF format.
+- Slide decks should be in the [PDF/A format](https://en.wikipedia.org/wiki/PDF/A)  with fonts embedded.
 - Slide deck file names should follow this format: `TALK_TITLE__SPEAKER_NAME__cppnow_TALK_DATE.pdf`.
   - `TALK_TITLE` should be the title of the talk, restricted to lowercase alphanumeric characters and `_`.
     - `C++` should be escaped as `cpp`.